Key Takeaways

 Standard Chartered

-Best for: Businesses, professionals, and frequent travellers managing finances across Asia, Africa, and the Middle East who need cross-border payments and currency-exchange support.
+Best for: Businesses, professionals, and frequent travellers managing finances across Asia, Africa, and the Middle East.

-Standard Chartered operates in over 60 markets across Asia, Africa, and the Middle East, focusing on corporate, institutional, and personal clients in emerging economies.
+Standard Chartered operates in over 50 markets, including 19 in Africa and the Middle East, 21 in ASEAN and South Asia, and 14 in Europe and the Americas.
+The bank is particularly known for expertise in Asia, Africa, and the Middle East, where they focus on serving corporate, institutional, and personal clients in emerging economies.

 Pros and Cons of Standard Chartered